benoitc/econfig/doc/econfig.md

 </code></pre>
 <br />

-get a value and convert it to an float
+get a value and convert it to an binary

 <a name="get_binary-4"></a>